 Al-Jazeera America points out that while the average annual salary figure of $15.2 million is very high, it’s not quite as high as it was in 2000 prior to the 2001 stock market crash, when salaries averaged $18.5 million.
-While high CEO salaries can be used as an indicator of a strong economy and strong markets, this may not be the case with America’s current situation where the median household income averages around 0.33 percent of a CEO’s salary today, at roughly $51,000.
+While high CEO salaries can be used as an indicator of a strong economy and strong markets, this may not be the case with America’s current situation where the median household income averages around 0.33% of a CEO’s salary today, at roughly $51,000.

 “The increase in CEO pay over the past few years reflects improving market conditions driven by macroeconomic developments and a general rise in profitability.
 For most firms, corporate profits continue to improve, and corporate stock prices move accordingly.
 It seems evident that individual CEOs are not responsible for this broad improvement in profits in the past few years, but they clearly are benefiting from it,” the report says.